50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 Which Library Offers Better Cross-Browser Support: Puppeteer, Playwright, or Selenium?

 Between the three libraries, Selenium offers the best cross-browser support.
-In addition to all the browsers supported by Puppeteer (Chrome) and Playwright (Chromium, Firefox, and WebKit), it supports less common browsers such as Opera and Internet Explorer.
+In addition to the browsers supported by Puppeteer (Chrome) and Playwright (Chromium, Firefox, and WebKit), it also supports less common browsers, such as Opera and Internet Explorer.

-This doesn’t come into play that often since these browsers are frequently not covered in test suites anymore by developers working on web applications.
-In addition, if you’re doing web scraping, having access to both Chrome and Firefox should be more than enough to make a working solution.
+This doesn’t come into play often, since these browsers are frequently no longer covered in test suites by developers working on web applications.

 How do Puppeteer, Playwright, and Selenium Handle Headless Browser Testing?

-All of the browser automation libraries handle headless browser testing extremely well.
-Since they are designed to run tests on web applications, headless is actually the mode they are run in the most.
+All of the web automation libraries handle headless browser testing extremely well.
+Since they are designed to run tests on web apps, headless is actually the mode in which they are run the most.

-Therefore, there is no clear victor among these libraries for headless browser testing: you need to look at other differences such as ease of use, speed, and concurrency.
+Therefore, there is no clear victor among these libraries for headless browser testing.
+You need to consider other differences, such as ease of use, speed, and concurrency.

 Which Library Provides Better Documentation and Community Support: Puppeteer, Playwright, or Selenium?

-Playwright is the newest out of the libraries, which means that it will have the least amount of community-made tutorials.
-But the team behind Playwright is laser-focused on providing a great onboarding and user experience, so Playwright has the best documentation out of all these libraries.
+Playwright is the newest library, which means it will have the least amount of community-made tutorials.
+However, the team behind Playwright is laser-focused on providing a great onboarding and user experience, so Playwright has the best documentation among all these libraries.
 The community is also fantastic.
 Most basic and intermediate things are definitely covered with a tutorial on the internet, and there are places to ask questions, such as the community Discord .

 Conclusion